Class of 2027, Third Year Residents

 Hi everyone!
 My name is Damian Sidorski I was born in Poland but raised in Queens New York.
 I received my B.A in Psychology from City University of New York, Queens College, and always had a passion for medicine, which led me to the path to complete my clinical studies in Baltimore, MD, with Trinity School of Medicine.
 I was fortunate to conduct research at the Sinai Center for Thrombosis Research, focusing on precision medicine modalities to reduce disparities in adverse cardiovascular disease outcomes in female and African American populations.
 My passion for preventative medicine and working with underserved populations throughout medical school made Family Medicine a natural choice for me.
 To see patients at all life stages, cultivate deep, enriching relationships with them, and manage complex comorbidities are rewarding aspects of this field that I relish.
 My interests include health advocacy, sports medicine, and integrative health.
 Outside of medicine, you’ll find me reading, playing (or watching) soccer, trying different cuisines, and traveling.

-Class of 2028, First Year Residents
+Class of 2028, Second Year Residents

 I am a lifelong resident of Jonesboro, Arkansas.
 I attended Arkansas State University, where I received Spanish and Chemistry degrees, and then attended New York Institute of Technology.
 My academic interests include lifestyle and preventative medicine, OMM, and LGBT healthcare.
 In my fleeting spare time, I like to cook for my friends, knit, and play video games.